hassanaftab93/Text-Messages/README.md

 # Text-Messages

-Send your friends AUTOMATED text messages as a little prank :P Inspired by the Bee Movie texts viral tik tok
+Send your friends AUTOMATED text messages as a little prank.

 Note: this script will only work if you have a Mac